Capsizing: Small vessels

-In dinghy sailing, a practical distinction can be made between being knocked down (to 90 degrees; on its beam-ends, figuratively) which is called a capsize, and being inverted, which is called being turtled.
-Small dinghies frequently capsize in the normal course of use and can usually be recovered by the crew.
-Some types of dinghy are occasionally deliberately capsized, as capsizing and righting the vessel again can be the fastest means of draining water from the boat.
+In dinghy sailing, a practical distinction can be made between being knocked down (to approximately 90 degrees; on its beam-ends, figuratively) which is called a capsize, and being inverted, which is called being turtled.
+Small dinghies may often capsize in the normal course of use and can usually be recovered by the crew.

 Capsizing (but not necessarily turtling) is an inherent part of dinghy sailing.
 Many have described it as "not a question of 'if' but a question of 'when'."
 For those who do not want the experience, a keelboat monohull has physics on its side.
 But even yachts can capsize and turtle in extraordinary conditions, so design considerations are important.
 Such events can overcome skill and experience; boats need to be appropriate for foreseeable conditions.